Travis Scott takes us on an extraordinary trip with “ASTROWORLD.”

 “Stop Trying To Be God” is special.
-First and foremost, it features this emotional instrumental that features some hard hitting 808’s and a f**king harmonica (Played by Stevie Wonder) that keeps poking at my soul.
+First and foremost, it features emotional production with hard-hitting 808s and a f**king harmonica (played by Stevie Wonder) that keeps poking at my soul.
 Throughout the hook, Kid Cudi does that whole humming ad-lib that has historically left engravings on my heart, and Travis does some Bone-Thugs-N-Harmony-esque singing that’s soothing to my ears.
-(Yep, people, here comes the waterworks)
+(Yep, people, here come the waterworks)

-On his verses, Travis discusses some of the realest s**t I’ve ever heard him discuss, touching on topics such as treating people right, judging individuals and being loyal to fam.
-It’s deep s**t, and quite honestly, some s**t that had quite the effect on my conscience.
+In his verses on “STOP TRYING TO BE GOD,” Travis touches on topics such as treating people right, judging individuals, and being loyal to family.
+His words are deep and quite honestly, had quite an effect on my evil ass.

 OK, the pastor at the end of this song was the icing on the cake.
 I need to go to church, ya’ll!

-About halfway through this song, it switches into this tough ass record in which Travis talks about how he doesn’t see the new problems and enemies surrounding him these days, instead, he sees new money and bad chicks.
-Much like how the first portion of this track reminded you of Travis’ astute artistry, this portion of it reminds you of his grittiness.
+About halfway through this song, it switches into this tough-ass record in which Travis talks about how he doesn’t see the new problems and enemies surrounding him these days; instead, he sees new money and bad chicks.
+Much like how the first portion of this track reminded you of Travis’ astute artistry, this part of it emphasizes his grittiness.